Introducing the Weiss Dac2 Firewire Interface and DAC

 The little Weiss is much more potent than it looks.
 It is clever and has a lot of connectivity options.
 But the question on my mind is: how does the firewire connection compare to good old spdif?

-Also: how does it compare to the Apogee Duet firewire interface or the Audiomeca Enkianthus dac?
+Also: how does the Weiss compare to the Apogee Duet firewire interface or the Audiomeca Enkianthus dac?

 Looks can be deceiving… The Weiss Dac2 however stems from very well respected pedigree.
 The brand became well known amongst audiophiles with the Medea.
 The Medea is a proper highend dac and carries a real highend price.
 The Dac2 however is priced much friendlier.
 This is partially so because the Dac2 is the professional version of the consumer model Minerva.
 Minerva and Dac2 are technically identical but the latter has a prettier face whereas the Dac2 is plain and utilitarian.